Jack-1118/Hackathon-AI-HACK-10/README.md

 # About Our Contributor
-I'm LIM GEN JACK one of the contributor of Beninging.
+I'm LIM GEN JACK one of the contributors of Beninging.
 For an in-depth look at my skills and contributions, you're welcome to explore my [GitHub Profile](https://github.com/Jack-1118), where I showcase a collection of open-source projects and notable contributions.

-I'm CHONG KELVIN one of the contributor of Beninging.
-Feel free to visit my [GitHub Profile](https://github.com/kelocker), where I host various open-source projects and contributions.
+Hello there!
+I'm CHONG KELVIN, one of the contributors of Beninging.
+Feel free to explore my [GitHub Profile](https://github.com/kelocker), where I host a variety of open-source projects and contributions.
+Whether you're interested in exploring innovative projects or seeking assistance with coding challenges, my GitHub repository is a hub for creativity and collaboration.
+Join me on this exciting journey of development and discovery!

 I'm CHUA KIAN HO, one of the contributor of Beninging.
 Free free to visit my [Github Profile](https://github.com/awawot), this will be where I host most of my open-source projects and contributions.